State's coronavirus positivity rates drop; new deaths subside to 153, cases rise 3,220

 Florida is in fifth place in the United States with 10,733 deaths, and nonresident deaths increased by 2 to 139 for a total of 10,872.
 On June 16, Florida was in 11th place in the nation.

-Texas is in fourth place with the addition of 181 deaths Tuesday, just 2 behind Florida, after a state-record 324 on Aug.
-11, for a total of 11,576.
-California reported 105 new deaths and is in third place overall with 12,257.
+Texas is in fourth place with the addition of a U.S.-high 229 deaths Wednesday after a state-record 324 on Aug.
+11, for a total of 11,805.
+California reported 150 new deaths, just 3 behind Florida, and is in third place overall with 12,407.
+Arizona reported 104 deaths to rise to 11th place past Louisiana with 54 but 186 cases though the total tests were only 5,341.

 Deaths